US ambassador in Moscow heads home for consultations

 “During the past Cold War, the Soviet Union and the United States at least shared a certain mutual respect and a recognition of each other's political legitimacy, and it's no longer the case,” Lukyanov observed.

-“Each party sees the other as heading toward decay and lacking the moral and political right to behave as it does.”
+“Each party sees the other as heading toward decay and lacking the moral and political right to behave as it does,” he said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.